LSEG-API-Samples/Article.RDP.JavaScript.HTTP-Proxy/README.md

 Once the authentication success, the function gets the RDP Auth service response message (via *server.js*), and keeps the following RDP token information in the client-side variables.

 - **access_token**: The token used to invoke REST data API calls as described above.
-The application must keep this credential for further RDP/Refinitiv Real-Time - Optimized requests.
+The application must keep this credential for further RDP/Real-Time - Optimized requests.
 - **refresh_token**: Refresh token to be used for obtaining an updated access token before expiration.
 The application must keep this credential for access token renewal.
 - **expires_in**: Access token validity time in seconds.